dsc-courses/practice.dsc40a.com/problems/wi24-midterm2/wi24-midterm2-q01.md

 -   The **order** of quark and antiquark does matter.

-Consider an experiment where we select n mesons uniformly at random.
+Consider an experiment where we select $n$ mesons uniformly at random.
 How many results are possible for this experiment?

 ( ) $2^n$
 ( ) $6^n$